Avery246813579/Java-Game-Engine/README.md

 This section contains a list of things I want to add to this engine!

 #### Features
-- Canvas with Viewport
-- Maps
+- Maps (Levels)
+- Viewport (Camera)
-- Terrain
+- Terrain ()
-- Language and Text
 - Music and Sound
+- Custom Font
 - Projectiles
+- Text Attached to Canvas vs Viewport
+- Language and Text
 - Backgrounds
-- Custom Font
-- Text Attached to Canvas vs Viewport
 - Input with listeners
 - Sprite Sheet
+- Tilemap
+- AI

 #### Enhances
 - Improve Shader Speed